Category Archives: Russia

 Of course, it’s no coincidence I mention Mills’ example of polls and voting behaviour.
 For this is still the main way that social reality in Russia is translated and presented for Western audiences.
 Ethnographers would assume that data are never just ‘gathered’ like fruits in the wild but actively produced in the interaction between the researcher and the human interlocutor.
 This is what Anthony Giddens refers to as the ‘double hermeneutic’.
 It means that stating we are ‘objective’ in recording our observations is insufficient grounds for claiming we have generated reliable ‘facts’ and knowledge.
 The main challenge to positivistic versions of social science (incl. polling) is ‘interpretivism’: we can only know the social world we study via the meanings attached to it by human subjects.
 Because meanings are different and changing, and contested, we can’t keep a firm hold on to the idea of a stable external social ‘reality’.

-Now, there are many critiques of surveys, but you may be surprised to find that when you mention them to people who rely on survey methods, they respond with technical justifications (that the sample size was representative, that the questions were formulated to cope with preference falsification, and so on).
+Now, there are many critiques of surveys, but you may not be surprised to find that when you mention them to people who rely on survey methods, they respond with technical justifications (that the sample size was representative, that the questions were formulated to cope with preference falsification, and so on).
 The main critiques come from phenomenology, emancipatory analysis, and feminism.
 I won’t go into detail here, but on the first point, phenomenologists might point out that the survey is a highly artificial interaction and often the person responding is reacting to expectations – both of the researcher, of what’s the ‘right’ answer, of what’s ‘politically correct’, or the rumble in their stomach because it’s lunch time.
 In other words, the answers are in no way empirical ‘facts’.

 Further, quantification is not ‘valid’: people don’t think of their ‘support for the Russian Armed Forces in the Special Military Operation’ in terms of ‘completely agree’, ‘largely agree’, ‘disagree’, ‘strongly disagree’.
 Indeed, this language may be so hackneyed or alienating, or, indeed, frightening, that some of the answers might be worthless.
-Now, it might be that some people actually think that Russian soldiers are almost all paragons of virtue and that stories of war crimes are made up Western propaganda.
+Now, it might be that some people actually think that Russian soldiers are above all paragons of virtue and that stories of war crimes are made up Western propaganda.
 The point though is that a survey certainly won’t help you understand that. [obligatory note that there are people – and they’re mainly Russian researchers based in Russia – critically interpreting survey data to find out important stuff].

-Once again, it’s kinda sad, that in the 1950s there was already growing scepticism among sociologists about official statistics and survey methods and this was one reason that secondary (more qualitative) analysis exploded, especially in the UK.
+Once again, it’s kinda sad that in the 1950s there was already growing scepticism among sociologists about official statistics and survey methods and this was one reason that secondary (more qualitative) analysis exploded, especially in the UK.
 That’s not to say that quantitative methods don’t have an important role to play elsewhere.
 There are lots of social relations that are quantifiable in some way or other – age; voting proportions; wages; time spent working; wealth and gender inequalities.

 But this post is long enough already.
 I like the 2017 article on polling by Greg Yudin and often read it with my students.
 In it, Yudin has some zingers: polls are an institution of political presentation (not representation).
 They are pernicious because they wholly occupy the public’s imagination due to the absence of other democratic measures of voice.
 ‘It hypnotizes its audience with its numbers’, but ‘because it is inappropriate to talk about politics… [it is only a radical minority of people [who] answers questions… That’s why the claim that polls represent the population has no foundation in reality’.
 The article is well worth a read again, especially as it’s not just in Russia that people are hypnotized by the Wizard of Oz.